pratikjadhav2726/Unified-MCP-Tool-Graph/README.md

 🔗 **Star the repo to follow the journey and make tools truly *intelligent, searchable, and modular*.**

 ## Updates on Development
+1. Created a GraphDB with Vendor and tools with embedings for vector search.
+2. Need a way to categorize vendors and connect vendors with same category. eg( Web Search, File System, Social Media etc.)
 <img width="1024" alt="image" src="https://github.com/user-attachments/assets/0846520c-9992-474a-a939-6781db1fb768" />
 <img width="634" alt="image" src="https://github.com/user-attachments/assets/92fca6ca-dab2-4b25-8d19-a58030ae765a" />